 Analysis

-The primary hypothesis motivating this study was that playing a video game featuring a realistic AR-15 would influence gun attitudes relative to playing the same game using a science-fiction weapon, with a powerful and attractive in-game gun increasing these attitudes and an unattractive in-game gun decreasing these attitudes.
+The primary hypothesis motivating this study was that playing a video game featuring a realistic AR-15 would influence gun attitudes relative to playing the same game using a science-fiction weapon.
+Players who used a powerful and attractive AR-15 were expected to have more positive attitudes towards the real-world AR-15 and possibly stronger pro-gun opinions for public policy, relative to the science-fiction-weapon control.
+Players who used a weak and unattractive AR-15 were expected to have more negative attitudes towards the real-world AR-15 relative to the science-fiction-weapon control.
 We therefore tested the evidence for a 2 (Gun Type) × 2 (Gun Power) interaction.

 We used the BayesFactor package (Morey & Rouder, 2015) for R to perform all analyses involving those outcomes that were normally distributed.
 This being some of the first research in the area, we did not know exactly what effect size to anticipate; thus, we used a default two-tailed Cauchy prior with scale r = 0.5, reflecting anticipated effects of modest size, commensurate with most effects in social psychology.
 For each outcome, we conducted an ANOVA with factors of Gun Type, Gun Power, participant’s gender, and participant’s political orientation.